 The Atmosphere of Mars

-Of all the planets, Mars is our closest relation in terms of makeup (not distance), but that's not saying much.
-And it certainly doesn't mean that the red soil is hospitable.
-The atmosphere of Mars differs from the Earth's in many ways, and most of them don't bode well for humans living there.
+Of all the planets, Mars is our closest relation in terms of makeup (not distance -- Venus is closer), but that's not saying much.
+And it certainly doesn't mean that it is hospitable.
+The atmosphere of Mars differs from Earth's in many ways, and most of them don't bode well for humans living there.